hanegeyavuz/Necati-Ergin-C-Programming-Notes/README.md

 ## Future Updates
 - **Assignment Solutions**: Solutions to the assignments prepared by Necati Ergin will be uploaded to this repository in future updates.
 Stay tuned!

+## Acknowledgments
+This course is provided by [Rota Teknik](https://www.rota.net/tr), and I would like to extend my sincere thanks to the company for offering this opportunity.
+Their support has been instrumental in advancing my skills in C programming.

 ## Trainer
 [Necati Ergin](https://github.com/necatiergin)